How to start a stump grinding business: Your first moves

 Gauge local demand

-Next, check online directories like Angi and Thumbtack to count the number of stump grinding providers within a 25-mile radius.
+Next, check online directories like Angi and Thumbtack to count the number of stump removal providers within a 25-mile radius.
 A high number of competitors is not always a bad sign, especially if they have poor reviews, which signals an opportunity.

 Analyze competitors and estimate costs